ODBC Data Source Administrator on

 To communicate over a different TCP/IP port than the default (3306), change the value of the Port.

 To verify the connection using the parameters you have

-You can configure a number of options for a specific DSN by using the Details button.
+You can configure a number of options for a specific DSN by clicking thebutton.

-The Details button opens a tabbed display where you set additional options:
+Toggling the Details button opens (or closes) an additional tabbed display where you set additional options that include the following:

-SSL Settings configures the additional options required for using the Secure Sockets Layer (SSL) when communicating with MySQL server.
-Note that you must also enable SSL and configure the MySQL server with suitable certificates to communicate over SSL.
+SSL configures the additional options required for using the Secure Sockets Layer (SSL) when communicating with MySQL server.